 Diet and Nutrition

-Like we said before, these dogs are not picky.
-They love food in any form—raw, dry, or wet.
-The problem with Swissys is overfeeding, which can lead to a number of digestive problems and obesity.
-Obesity can consequently lead to orthopedic issues, so it’s wise to avoid it.
+These dogs love food in any form—raw, dry, or wet.
+However, overfeeding can lead to digestive problems and obesity (which can lead to orthopedic issues), so it’s wise to avoid overfeeding.

-Feeding your dog dry kibble may help clean his or her teeth as the friction works to remove plaque.
+Feeding your dog dry kibble may help clean its teeth as the friction works to remove plaque.
 On the other hand, wet food may be easier to digest.
-Many experts rave about the health benefits of a raw diet, too, so it’s really up to you and your pup to find the diet that works best for them.
+Many experts also rave about the health benefits of a raw diet.
+Ultimately, it’s up to you and your pup, in consultation with your veterinarian, to find the diet that works best.

 More Dog Breeds and Further Research